jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Sauces/Savoury/Burger sauce (custom).md

 ---
 ## Directions:

+### Ketchup version

+1. Finely chop onions.
+Heat the pan with oil and butter.
+3. Add onions, salt (a tiny amount), sugar and caramelize.
+It takes time and low heat.
+Add water if you need throughout the process.
+4. Towards the end, finely chop garlic and add to the pan.
+5. Let everything cool and add to the bowl.
+(You may either want to blend everything or just chop.)
+6. Add chives / parsley.
+Season to taste.

+### Roasted tomatoes/peppers option

 1. Preheat the oven to 180 fan.
-2. Finely chop onions and leeks.
+2. Finely chop onions.
 Heat the pan with oil and butter.
-3. Add onions, leeks, salt (a tiny amount), a big pinch of sugar and caramelize.
+3. Add onions, salt (a tiny amount), a big pinch of sugar and caramelize.
 It takes time and low heat.
 Add water if you need throughout the process.
 4. Roast tomatoes / peppers and garlic (whole; oiled).
 5. Add tomatoes / peppers (peeled) and squeezed garlic to the bowl.
 Let them cool.
 You may either want to blend everything or just chop.
 6. Add the onions, mustard / vinegar, mayonnaise, chives / parsley.
 Season to taste.